 We would hope that many students would choose to bring more than the minimum but with this equipment all students can engage in basic activities in all lessons.
 Where more complex requirements exist, faculties will provide the necessary equipment or ask you to provide it for your child.

 At Nunthorpe Academy we have extremely high expectations of behaviour and conduct.
 We have outlined the “Behaviour Policy” in student friendly speak in the Student Planner.
 The most important element within this is the Full Value Contract which outlines in simple terms, what is expected of students and staff in every lesson within the academy.
-Students who are not able to comply with academy expectations will be picked up by BFL on a lesson by lesson basis and by Heads of House later if problems in lessons continue.
+Students who are not able to comply with academy expectations will be picked up by BFL on a lesson by lesson basis and by Senior Pastoral Managers later if problems in lessons continue.
 The ultimate outcome for students who do not take Nunthorpe Academy expectations seriously is a PSP and/or Directors Disciplinary Panel with a view to leaving our academy if behaviour does not improve radically.

 This stands for Behaviour for Learning.
 Senior members of staff are “on call” during the day to support staff in ensuring that learning within the lessons is effective.
 Where students are not complying with the academy behaviour expectations, BFL can be called to support.